WolfSashok/porta/README.txt

 Project DIR

-/etc - applications config files
+/etc - nginx, php ... config files
 /images - Dockers files
 /logs - there are log files (nginx ...)
 /www - there is working directory with scripts.